See eRank in Action

 How to get around high competition: Long Tail Keywords

-Let’s scroll down our Keyword Explorer page to the Related Searches chart and see if there are any good Long Tail Keywords.
+Let’s scroll down our Keyword Tool page to the Keyword Ideas table and see if there are any good Long Tail Keywords.
 Long Tail Keywords are more specific searches.
 Therefore, they have less search volume, but can indicate greater purchase intent.
 (For more about that, see our recent quickie blog post about Long Tail Keywords.
 We’ll link it at the end of this article.)

 How to fish other Etsy categories (not just your own) to find keywords

-The Top 100 searches that contain the word “vintage” eRank displays in the Vintage category.
+To see top keywords within a specific Etsy category, use eRank’s Monthly Trends tool.
+For example, the Top 100 searches that contain the word “vintage” are displayed in the Vintage category.
 This way, we know that the shopper is indeed interested in vintage items.

 Naturally, if you are a vintage seller, this is perfect for spotting trends and what’s hot right now.
 But don’t skip this category just because what you list isn’t vintage!
 For example, I make needle-felted sculptures.
 I list them in Art and Collectibles.

 Given what I make, next I’d check out the Pet Supplies category.
 Why, when I don’t sell Pet Supplies?
-Because, look here, ranking #42, and #45: we see portrait and dog portrait custom painting from photo.
+Because, look here, ranking #5: we see custom pet figurines.
 Nice!
-As it happens, in my other shop I sell digital dog portraits.
-Seeing these searches in the Pet Supplies Top 100 indicates demand is pretty solid for my wares just now.
+Seeing this searches in the Pet Supplies Top 100 indicates demand is pretty solid for my wares just now.

 Getting ideas for product research

-Hmmm: maybe I should make a guinea pig figurine; see how that does.
+Hmmm: maybe I should make a jumping spider figurine; see how that does.

 And how about personalized?
 I type that into the filter box next.
-Three entries, and one of those might be right up my alley: personalized pet gift.
+Eight entries, and one of those might be right up my alley: personalized dog things.
 Now, that keyword might mean the shopper is looking for a gift to buy for their pet, one that can be personalized with their pet’s name.
 Or, might it be a search for a gift that can be personalized to feature the recipient’s pet?
 Can’t tell which but I will click the star beside that keyword to add it to my market-research Keyword List.

-Ranked #31, I see pet loss gifts.
+Ranked #76, I see memorial family portrait.
 I know how devastating that is.
 One of my customized pet sculptures might make a thoughtful gift for the right person.
 I’ll click its star, adding this one to my market-research Keyword List, too.

 Seasonality and Keywords

-Mousing over the trend graph for dog portrait custom painting from photo, I see demand for that keyword jumped considerably back in November and December.
+Mousing over the trend graph for custom pet figurines, I see demand for that keyword jumped considerably back in December.
 Gifts for the holidays, I’ll bet.
 And the little lift last month?
 Might have been Valentine’s Day gifts?
 I’ve given it a click to save it to my Keyword List.
 The other gold stars indicate I’ve already added those searches to a Keyword List.

 Tip: If I want to know which Keyword List, the Keyword List widget floats in the lower left of my screen.
 Easy to check without leaving this page.